 Companies are required to provide a variety of details at the time data is requested (for example, when a candidate applies to a job), including why they are requesting certain information, how long it will be stored, where it will be sent, and the safeguards in place relating to transfer.
-You can provide the required GDPR notification on their job posts as a custom question.
+You can provide the required GDPR notification on job posts as a custom question.

 In this article we will cover how to:

 - Disclose GDPR information as a custom question on an existing job post